Baron Bridge Travel

 Plans change and life happens so travel insurance is highly recommended.
 We can advise you about reputable companies to contact.
 Although Ireland is a very civilized and easy country to travel in (as long as you aren't driving on a narrow road with a huge bus coming from the other direction), we cannot stress enough that you should definitely buy travel insurance.
 There are various levels of coverage; at the very least you should buy it in case you have a medical or family emergency which doesn't allow you to go.
 The peace of mind is worth a few hundred dollars.
 Please take our advice here.
 Your insurance in the USA is unlikely to cover any issues you have there.
 Remember, all payments are non-refundable.

-Breakfasts and seven dinners will be provided.
+Breakfasts and five dinners will be provided.
 You will be responsible for lunch costs while you are out sightseeing during the afternoons.

 We will provide transportation to and from the bridge clubs in the evening; we will pay the card fees at the clubs.
 There will be optional lectures most mornings after breakfast.